orregosantiago/quartz/content/_index.md

 Some sample content here.

 ```
-it is seem like the inner links are not working
+it is seem like the inner links are not working!
 ```

  go to [First note](notes/First%20note.md)